aikopras/AP_DCC_library/README.md

 #### Command_t command: (basic..extended) ####
 The `command` attribute indicates whether a basic or an extended accessory command was received.
 All command stations can generate basic accessory commands, but only a few support extended accessory commands.
-The LENZ LZV101 (with Xpressnet V3.6) for example can't, but the OpenDCC command station can generate extended accessory commands.
+For example, current LENZ Command Stations (LZV100, LZV200) can't, but the OpenDCC, Z21 and Yamorc command stations can generate extended accessory commands.

 Commands for accessory decoders contain fields that can be interpreted in different ways, depending on the specific decoder that is being implemented.